8n8/bigwebthing/README.md

     32 bytes: public key
     32 bytes: secret key

-A database table for each type of message.
+A database table for each type of message that is worth keeping.

 # Client to server